horizontalsystems/blockchain-crypto-guides/fundamentals/6-buying-cyrptocurrency-basics.md

 # Buying Cryptocurrency

-By now you are expected to have a basic understanding of security when it comes to dealing with cryptocurrencies and wallets.
+By now you are expected to have a solid understanding of basics when it comes to dealing with cryptocurrencies and wallets.

 In this section let's explore various ways of acquiring crypto.

-At this point we are still learning essentials and therefore we'll not cover all possible ways to obtain cryptocurrencies but the more obvious ones.

-Options to buy crypto:

 - buying with credit card
 - buying on centralized exchange